Maple Leafs drop back-to-back games for first time in season as Flyers win 4-2 in Toronto

 Voracek gave the Flyers their first lead of the night beating Morgan Rielly to the outside, cutting to the middle, and beating Andersen between the legs for his second of the season with 1:22 remaining in the first.

-Kadri opened the scoring at 9:07 of the first, one timing a feed from Auston Matthews past Elliott for his fifth of the season.
+Kadri opened the scoring at 9:07 of the first, one-timing a feed from Matthews past Elliott for his fifth of the season.
 Josh Leivo, who was making his regular-season debut, picked up the second assist on the goal.

 Shayne Gostisbehere did not play in the third period due to what the team called an upper-body injury.
 The Flyers defenceman was the recipient of a big hit from Leo Komarov prior to assisting on Filppula's second-period goal.